Last Updated: March 21, 2022

 Sleep Deprivation Statistics

-How many people suffer sleep deprivation globally?
+How many people suffer from sleep deprivation globally?
 Have many have recovered?
 Let’s find out.

 #4 About a third of the general population suffers from insomnia.